tianchengzhe/EllipTrack_docs/docs/outputs.rst

           Empty if cells are not mitotic.
         - Empty

-   Column "Track Absence" refers to the value if a track is not present at the frame.
+   The column "Track Absence" indicates the value if a cell track is not present at this frame.

 Signal Extraction (*signals.mat*)
 *********************************